krishna-gramener/floods_app/README.md

-# Chennai Flood Monitoring System
+# Bekasi Flood Monitoring System

-A web-based application for analyzing historical flood data in Chennai, India using Google Earth Engine.
-This system provides tools for pre-disaster risk assessment, during-disaster monitoring, and post-disaster assessment.
+A web-based application for analyzing flood data in Bekasi, Indonesia using Google Earth Engine.
+This system provides tools for visualizing elevation, population density, and water occurrence data to support flood risk assessment and monitoring.

 ## Features

-- **Pre-Disaster Analysis**: Historical risk assessment based on elevation, population density, and water occurrence data
+- **Interactive Maps**: Visualize elevation data, population density, and water occurrence
-- **During-Disaster Monitoring**: Real-time flood monitoring using satellite imagery
-- **Post-Disaster Assessment**: Damage assessment and recovery planning tools
-- **Interactive Maps**: Visualize flood risk zones, current flood extent, and impact areas
-- **Detailed Statistics**: View population affected, area impacted, and other critical metrics
+- **Comparison View**: Compare different layers side by side
+- **Layer Controls**: Toggle layers on/off and adjust opacity
+- **Fullscreen Mode**: View maps in fullscreen for better analysis
+- **Coordinate Display**: View precise coordinates as you move the cursor
+- **Responsive Design**: Works on desktop and mobile devices

 ## Technologies Used

-- HTML, CSS, JavaScript
+- HTML, CSS, JavaScript (ES6 Modules)
-- Bootstrap 5 for UI components
+- Bootstrap 5 for UI components and responsive design
 - Leaflet.js for interactive maps
 - Google Earth Engine API for satellite imagery and geospatial analysis
+- Leaflet.fullscreen for fullscreen map capabilities

 ## Setup Instructions